 A Walk Through Your Student Planner

-Whether you are preparing to teach your student how to use his or her brand new planner or are still trying to decide if a Student Planner is a good fit, here’s the chance to take a look inside this year’s edition of the Floral Student Planner or Camo Student Planner while I walk you through each section.
+Whether you are preparing to teach your student how to use his or her brand new planner or are still trying to decide if a Student Planner is a good fit, here’s the chance to take a look inside this year’s edition of the Dazzling Doodles or Camping Camo Student Planner while I walk you through each section.

 Use this page to keep track of things that happen every day, such as school subjects, music lessons, sports practice, co-op, or other daily/weekly activities.
-This is also where you will record routines.
-(An article explaining how to create routines is included in the front of the planner.)
+This is also where you will record routines, as described in the planning article.
 Consider helping your student create color-coding or abbreviation keys to reduce what he or she has to write every day.
 For instance, math can be marked with an M and music with Mu.
 You can use blue for family activities and green for school or pick a different color for each school subject.